-- Role models can be difficult to find for youth who are both gifted and GLBT.
+- Role models can be difficult to find for youth who are both gifted and LGBTQ.
 One facet or the other may be seen in prominent people, but the combination is not always apparent.

 *Often, college is the first environment where gifted students find true peers.
 Given the competitive nature of college admissions, a lower GPA (one that does not reflect the teen’s true abilities) can be a roadblock to getting into a school that would be a great fit.

-Research by GLSEN has found that GLBTQ students who experience harrassment in middle and high school are less likely to go on to higher education than students who feel safe at school.
+Research by GLSEN has found that GLBTQ students who experience harassment in middle and high school are less likely to go on to higher education than students who feel safe at school.
 This is a tragic waste of potential, and it can be the cause of further difficulties throughout adult life.

 People who are highly sensitive to certain types of stimuli are said to possess overexcitabilities (OEs), a term rather loosely translated from the research done by the Polish psychologist, psychiatrist, and physician, Kazimierz Dabrowski.
 He developed the Theory of Positive Disintegration, which suggests that people who are more sensitive and reactive to their surroundings have greater potential to experience creativity and more profound levels of cognitive and emotional awareness.

 Several researchers (Tolan, Roeper, Jackson, and others) in the area of gifted psychology have found that these OEs occur among the gifted population at higher rates than they do among people of average intelligence.